The Pedestrian (video game): Gameplay

 Interaction with various objects in the 2D space also becomes a key component of gameplay fairly early on: Crates can be pushed around in order to create a base for jumping to a higher platform; keys may be picked up in order to open locked doors; and immobile switches can be used to activate obstacles in various ways.
 At one point, the game introduces wires running between signs, requiring the player to locate a spool of wire to close electric connections in order to open the way forward.
 Similarly, various other objects may need to be located and placed in the appropriate positions in order to proceed.
 This eventually leads to levels with multiple branching pathways, in which the player must collect a number of different items to a central location, doubling back each time until all the necessary parts have been acquired.

 Players have an unlimited number of retries on each level.
 They re-spawn at a designated position (near the entrance to a sign or set of signs) if they die to a hazard, and may freely decide to reset a level to its initial state at the press of a button.

 Development

 Development took longer than expected.
 After being unready to release the game even after delaying the release date, the developers changed the listed release date to "When it's finished."

 Reception

-Metacritic rated this game 81/100, indicating "generally favorable" reviews.
+The Pedestrian received "generally favorable" reviews according to review aggregator Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 90% of critics.